ubclaunchpad/LP-website/handbook/recruitment/overview.md

 #### Screening applicants

 To screen applications, we provide a set of criteria, each to be graded on a 0-2 scale from "unsatisfactory" to "excellent" *relative to the applicant's skill level* so that we can try to achieve the experience distributions described in our [recruitment goals](#goals).
-These scores are used to determine which candidates we interview.
+These scores are used to determine the candidates to interview.

 For most of our entry roles (developers, designers, and strategy), we have the following criteria: